JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 Sets a conditonal statement to notify the user if they scored 50% and above or less then 50%.

 ## Questions.js and explanatation.js
-### Separate files:
+### Separate files
 This quiz has two addtional files set up to store both the quiz dataset and explanations dataset.
 The quiz containts: question number, question, (correct) answer and all options.
 The explanation data set contains the question number and relevant explanation.
-Due to the context of this quiz, the explnatation has been added to reveal more depth to the user's understanding and knowldge as a takeaway from the quiz.
+Due to the context of this quiz, the explanatation has been added to reveal more depth to the user's understanding and knowldge as a takeaway from the quiz.
 Both the reveal answer and explanation are built to load simulatnouesly as the user selects their answer option for the question.

+### Import, export and modules
+Quiz from Questions.js and explanations from explanations.js are both exported and imported in to the script.js.
+Script.js has been listed as modules on HTML.

 ### Changing options length per question
 The questions.js quiz dataset has a different number of options to select per question.
 Most online quiz examples use a basic format of four routine options, labelled with dataset 1 and so forth.
 This quiz uses a loop to return all select options per object (question).